-Because occupations involving physical labor dominate the local economy, Fort Gaines is generally considered to be a blue-collar town.
-40.17% of the Fort Gaines workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fort Gaines is a blue-collar town, with 40.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fort Gaines is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Fort Gaines who work in law enforcement and fire fighting (12.72%), sales jobs (9.83%), and office and administrative support (9.25%).

-Fort Gaines is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fort Gaines doesn't have a public transportation system that people use for their commute.

 The per capita income in Fort Gaines in 2022 was $16,608, which is low income relative to Georgia and the nation.
 This equates to an annual income of $66,432 for a family of four.
 Fort Gaines also has one of the higher rates of people living in poverty in the nation, with 34.76% of its population below the federal poverty line.